Bleeding-bladder-pic-min-1

 • Does HBOT kill cancer cells?

 Current research indicates that hyperbaric oxygen does not kill cancer cells.
-However, there has been a small amount of research indicating that hyperbaric oxygen might reduce the size of certain tumors.
+However, a small amount of research indicates that hyperbaric oxygen might reduce the size of certain tumors.
 Also, there has been a study on mice using hyperbaric oxygen, along with a ketogenic diet, to reduce tumors.
 Hyperbaric oxygen causes many different healing modalities to kick into gear.
 Could its effect on strengthening the immune system inhibit the growth of cancer cells?
 Nobody knows.
-There are numerous studies conclusively showing that hyperbaric oxygen does not encourage cancer cells or tumors to grow.
-Some patients claim the hyperbaric oxygen makes them feel a lot more comfortable and functional after chemotherapy and also during healing.
+Numerous studies conclusively show that hyperbaric oxygen does not encourage cancer cells or tumors to grow.
+Some patients claim that hyperbaric oxygen makes them feel a lot more comfortable and functional after chemotherapy and also during healing.
 Note that some chemotherapy drugs are not to be used with hyperbaric oxygen, as the chemotherapy drugs can be enhanced and thus become toxic.
 A good hyperbaric oxygen facility (such as Bay Area Hyperbarics) will always call the chemotherapy manufacturer to ensure that hyperbaric oxygen therapy will be helpful and not damaging to the patient.

 • What is the CPT code for HBOT?